-Speaking of the trash collection, there are some points that can be seen as weakness.
-First of all, the way in which people divide their own wastes.
-According to Fabók Bálint reportage in one of the waste selected centres of the city of Budapest, in 2019, it appeared that at least 40-50% of the materials wasted in the plastic bin weren’t recyclable.
+According to Fabók Bálint reportage, in one of the waste selected centres of the city of Budapest, in 2019, it appeared that at least 40-50% of the materials wasted in the plastic bin weren’t recyclable.
 The same emerged for the the electronic devices which are still wasted in the general household trash.

-Talking from the company's perspective, it might seem that the main problem is a huge lack of awareness about the risks of trash.
-This is confirmed by last wwf research on Hungary residents habits.
+This though is confirmed by last wwf research on Hungary residents habits.
 As reported by it, 74% of locals want to avoid using disposable plastics but only 59% already do it.
 Moreover, 11% of respondents declares themselves as resigners.
 They believe we can no longer do anything to avoid an environmental disaster, 5% of the respondents think climate change is just a riot.

 Yet, this is not enough to protect the planet.
 As it was already pointed out, if we really want a change, that also depends from our personal action.
-Especially, as european volunteers, we should try to keep in mind all the good habits to preseve the planet, as the resources we have aren't limitless.
+Especially, as european volunteers, we should try to do the best out of our possibilities in order to protect the planet, as the resources we have aren't limitless.